-Loft lap vents are cheap and can be installed DIY in a matter of minutes.
+Loft lap vents are cheap and are ridiculously easy to install in minutes.
 If you’re not in a hurry, then read the rest of my guide to loft condensation, its causes and how to prevent it.

 This page is all about loft condensation, when you shouldn’t worry and some examples of when you should be concerned enough to take action.

 If you’re suffering from condensation on your internal walls and windows, you’ve come to the wrong page and you should read this guide instead.

 On this page we’ll cover: